GEORGIA TAKEAWAYS: Trump’s long shadow not fading yet

 About 6 in 10 Republican voters approve of Kemp’s handling of the election aftermath.
 In November, AP VoteCast found about 9 in 10 Trump backers approved of Kemp’s overall job performance.

-Kemp already was facing the prospect of a strong general election challenge from Democrat Stacey Abrams, who is expected to seek a rematch with him after getting a boost from all her voter registration work for Democrats.
-Now it appears he has to shore up his standing in his own party before thinking about a general election.
+Kemp already was facing the prospect of a strong general election challenge from Democrat Stacey Abrams, who is expected to seek a rematch from her 2018 loss.
+She would come into the race with a boost from all her voter registration work that paid off with Biden’s win and competitive Senate races.
+But for Kemp, it now appears he has to shore up his standing in his own party before thinking about a general election.

 DEMOCRATS HIGH-TOUCH GROUND GAME